Air Duct Cleaning

 Homes have been found to have 10 to 100x higher pollution levels than the outdoors, and Americans spend up to 90% of their time indoors.
 Because the ventilation (HVAC) system heats, cools and circulates the air in your home, house dust, pet dander and the like gets trapped and collects inside the system resulting in decreased efficiency and an increased possibility the ventilation system is circulating and adding to the indoor air pollution in your home.

 If left for a long period of time, a dirty ventilation system may be the largest cause of house dust and allergy problems, as well as the leading cause of ventilation system failure.
 MBM is an authorized dealer of Goodman, Amana, Carrier and Trane heating and cooling systems.
 MBM Cleaning and Restoration is also a NADCA and VSMR certified company that uses Negative Air Pressure and HEPA Filters in their proven cleaning process.
-In addition to brushing and vacuuming your ventilation system, MBM cleans the coil, blower and plenum box as well as decontam-inating and sanitizing the entire system.

 Benefits of a clean system